C1 Level Wordlist - Money and Finance

 to legally prevent money, property, or a bank account from being used or sold

-to reach a state of balance and stability after a time of rising or falling
+to reach a stable or steady state after a period of fluctuation or change

 a time of little economic activity and high unemployment, which lasts for a long time